IEatUranium238/silvermoon/README.md

 ## Configuration

-You need to configure a web server of your choosing to use .sm files and redirect them to fastcgi via tcp.
+You need to configure a web server of your choosing to use .sm files and redirect them to fastcgi

 **Example configuration to add in Apache (000-default.conf):**